 There is no ability to grant or revoke remote access (via Kubeconfig) to specific users.
 Users with the MLAdmin role in the environment can download a Kubeconfig file.
 The Kubeconfig file will continue to allow access even if the MLAdmin role is later revoked.

 Support is limited to regions that provide AKS.
 Also, customers should check availability of Azure NetApp Files and GPU instance types in their intended region.
 See Supported Azure regions for more information.

 - Data is not encrypted in transit to Azure NetApp Files or other NFS systems, so make sure to implement policies to ensure security at the network level.

 Each ML workspace requires a separate subnet.
 For more information on this issue, see Use kubenet networking with your own IP address ranges in Azure Kubernetes Service (AKS).

 - When you provision an Azure Kubernetes (AKS) cluster, a Standard load balancer is provisioned by default.
 The Standard load balancer always provisions a public IP for egress traffic, communication with the Kubernetes control plane, and backwards compatibility.
 Cloudera software does not use this public IP directly, or expose anything on it.
-It is currently not possible to provide networking rules or other mechanisms to enable public AKS to work.
 For more information, see: Use a public Standard Load Balancer in Azure Kubernetes Service (AKS)